What is a claim for Medical Negligence compensation?

 MG Legal’s personal injury department has a team of expert solicitors dealing with medical negligence cases, who have won millions of pounds in compensation for our client’s over the last 10 years, so we are rather well equipped to answer this question.

-In its simplest term, medical negligence is substandard care that’s been provided by a medical professional, and that substandard care has caused injury, or illness, or caused an existing illness or injury to get worse.
+In its simplest term, medical negligence is the name given to substandard care that’s been provided by a medical professional, and that substandard care has caused injury, or illness, or caused an existing illness or injury to get worse.
 There’s a number of ways that medical negligence can happen such as misdiagnosis, incorrect treatment or surgical mistakes.

 If you have been injured as a result of negligent medical treatment, then you may be able to take legal action for compensation.
 MG Legal’s solicitors that deal with medical negligence cases, accept all medical negligence claims, on a NO WIN NO FEE basis.